-The conventional loop shaping controller has been chosen as the third approach for the comparison.
-To use this method, we completely ignore the yaw dynamics, working directly with the transfer function $W^0_{\vp_u2}$ (see~\ref{app:Model}).
-Since we know the dominating frequency of the disturbance, we may select the structure of the notch filter centered at that point to minimize the amplitudes of the frequency response around it.
+The conventional loop shaping controller~\citep{VANAMERONGEN1990679} has been chosen as another algorithm for comparison.
+This method ignores the yaw dynamics, working directly with the transfer function $W^0_{\vp {u_2}}$ (see~\ref{app:Model}).
+For the known dominating frequency of the disturbance, we select the structure of the notch filter centered at that point to damp the frequencies around it.
 The controller takes the following form

-The results of simulation are presented in Fig.~\ref{fig:11}--\ref{fig:14}, showing the dynamics of, respectively, the roll angle, the heading deviation and the rudder angle implementing aforementioned controllers.